-These ham recipes include options for breakfast, lunch and dinner such as hearty soups, fresh salads and easy casseroles.
+These ham recipes include options for breakfast, lunch and dinner such as hearty soups, sandwiches and easy casseroles.

 Serving ham for holidays has been a tradition for many years.
 How many times do you actually eat up all the ham though?
 Let me help you out with these leftover ham recipes.

 During Easter, Thanksgiving and Christmas, ham sales are through the roof.
 Even the smallest of hams are often too big for your family to consume in one meal.
 Stock up on resealable plastic bags and freeze your leftovers.
 You can consult these leftover ham recipes and create new and exciting dishes out of your leftovers.
-I’ve got everything from fresh and colorful salads to breakfast delights and hearty casseroles.
+I’ve got everything from salads to breakfast delights and hearty casseroles.

 Maybe you are a turkey serving family instead.
 I have you covered there as well, try out these Leftover Turkey Recipes to mix up your meal planning.
-I kind of want to go out and buy a ham right now so that I can sample each and every one of these amazing recipes!
+I kind of want to go out and buy a ham right now so that I can make each and every one of these amazing recipes!

-40 Satisfying Leftover Ham Recipes
+18 Leftover Ham Recipes

 Hash Brown Egg Casserole

 You can keep cooked ham in the refrigerator for 3-4 days, or freeze it for up to 3 months.
 I like to package my ham for the freezer in smaller sized bags so that I can just thaw a little at a time as needed to make these recipes.